hyperledger-labs/fabric-channeled-add-ons-gen/README.md

 The Fabric test network is used to deploy and run this sample.
 Follow these steps in order:

+0. Install Hyperledger Fabric and fabric-samples.
+   Instructions can be found on the [Fabric documentation](https://hyperledger-fabric.readthedocs.io/en/latest/install.html).

+1. Clone this repository inside the fabric-samples folder.

-1. Create the test network and a channel (from the `test-network` folder).
+2. Create the test network and a channel (from the `test-network` folder).

    ```bash
    ./network.sh up createChannel -c mychannel -ca
    ```

-2. Deploy one of the smart contract implementations (from the `test-network` folder).
+3. Deploy one of the smart contract implementations (from the `test-network` folder).
 Here we use the chaincode we provide:

    ```bash
    ./network.sh deployCC -ccn basic -ccp ../fabric-channeled-add-ons-gen/chaincode/ -ccl go
    ```

-3. Rename the `.env.example` file to `.env` and set a strong password for `COOKIES_SECRET`.
+4. Rename the `.env.example` file to `.env` and set a strong password for `COOKIES_SECRET`.
    This is the only configuration needed to be set up for now.

-4. Run the application (from the `fabric-channeled-add-ons-gen` folder).
+5. Run the application (from the `fabric-channeled-add-ons-gen` folder).

    ```bash
    cd application